 You are Irish, so what are your views on Brexit?

 Brexit is a mess.
 Yeah, the worst idea ever.
 Oh, no. A terrible, terrible idea and it’s not good.
 It comes from a very negative place.
 Not good.
 No, not at all.

 Well, it’s not just the difference between British and Irish music, it’s to do with Irish and English culture.
 I think it’s very different.
 The culture is very different.
-It’s a totally different way of being, you know.
-We have songs and music and poetry and storytelling as a very normal thing in our family life, while here in England, that’s not so normal.
-You might get one or two talents in the family, but it doesn’t turn into like a crazy party when they get together, you know… it’s more organised.
+It’s a totally different way of being.
+In Ireland, we have songs and music and poetry and storytelling as a very normal thing in our family life, while in England that’s not so normal.
+You might get one or two talents in the family, but it doesn’t turn into like a crazy party when they get together, it’s more organised.
 I think English people are more reserved – obviously, you have exceptions to everything, but overall, I find the culture very different, even though we are so close.

 How do you cope with that?

-And what do you think of The X Factor and other talent shows like that?
+What do you think of talent shows like The X Factor?